marissamelo91/Ecommerce-backend/README.md

 Our challenge is to build a back end for an e-commerce site using Express.js and configure it to use Sequelize to interact with a PostgreSQL database.

 ## User Story
-AS A manager at an internet retail company
+AS A manager at an internet retail company <br>
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+I WANT a back end for my e-commerce website that uses the latest technologies <br>
+SO THAT my company can compete with other e-commerce companies <br>

 ## Acceptance Criteria
-GIVEN a functional Express.js API
+GIVEN a functional Express.js API <br>
-WHEN I add my database name, PostgreSQL username, and PostgreSQL password to an environment variable file THEN I am able to connect to a database using Sequelize WHEN I enter schema and seed commands
+WHEN I add my database name, PostgreSQL username, and PostgreSQL password to an environment variable file <br>
-THEN a development database is created and is seeded with test data WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the PostgreSQL database WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
+THEN I am able to connect to a database using Sequelize<br>
+WHEN I enter schema and seed commands<br>
+THEN a development database is created and is seeded with test data<br>
+WHEN I enter the command to invoke the application<br>
+THEN my server is started and the Sequelize models are synced to the PostgreSQL database<br>
+WHEN I open API GET routes in Insomnia for categories, products, or tags<br>
+THEN the data for each of these routes is displayed in a formatted JSON<br>
+WHEN I test API POST, PUT, and DELETE routes in Insomnia<br>
+THEN I am able to successfully create, update, and delete data in my database<br>

 ## Installatation
 1. Clone the repository to your local machine.